 Blog #172~ Autism: 5 Ways You Can Help

-My son Nick is 23 years old and has Down syndrome and autism.
-As April comes to a close this week, I want to touch on autism awareness and acceptance.
-Since the aim this month is to educate the public about autism, I would like to challenge each of you to open your mind and heart to people having autism, along with their families and caregivers.
+My son Nick is 23 years old and has a dual diagnosis of Down syndrome and autism (DS -ASD).
+During the month of April, I want to touch on autism awareness and acceptance.
+Since the aim this month is to educate the public about autism, I would like to challenge you to open your mind and heart to individuals with autism, along with their families and caregivers.

-Here are 5 things you can do to show acceptance and support:
+Here are 5 easy things you can do to show acceptance and support for autism:

-*Open your heart, give a smile to a family struggling out in public with a child who has autism.
-If you are a praying person, say a prayer for compassion and tolerance.
+*Open your heart, give a smile to a family struggling out in public with a child or adult who has autism.
+Offer up good thoughts and prayers , for compassion, strength, patience and tolerance.

 *Be a friend, make a phone call to check in, set up a coffee or lunch date, or offer to help out with carpooling or running an errand.
 Bring a bottle of wine or a Starbucks latte, over and chat.
-Many parents may not get a chance to speak to other adults on a daily basis.
+Many parents may not get a chance to speak to other adults on a daily basis and often feel isolated.

 *Teach your child about inclusivity.
-Invite a classmate with autism, to your child’s birthday party.
+Invite a classmate with autism, over for a play date or to your child’s birthday party.
 Show that they are genuinely welcome, even if their child can only tolerate a short time.
 Look into inclusion opportunities for your child at school like lunch buddy or peer partner programs and volunteering for Special Olympics.
 These are all ways to teach your child to be kind and compassionate.

 It’s great to see that Sesame Street just added a new muppet, Julia who has autism!

-Awareness and acceptance means allowing yourself to be open, compassionate and kind.
+Awareness and acceptance means allowing yourself and teaching others to be open, compassionate and kind.
 Acceptance is not about tolerating others that are different from you.
 It is about valuing our differences as human beings, and seeing the heart and strengths that lies in each of us.
-That’s what is in my noggin as Autism Awareness Month wraps up this week.
+That’s what is in my noggin during Autism Awareness Month.

 Facebook and Pinterest @Down Syndrome With A Slice Of Autism